albendz/albendz-code-share/wwc2019/README.md

     * Enable Firestore
     * Allow Firestore email authentication
 * Create a Firestore app for your mobile application
-    * When in the guide, fill out the package field with TODO
+    * When in the guide, fill out the package field with `com.google.firebase.example.fireeats`

 # Android Setup